kgranny/CardRecog/README.md

 # CardRecog
 uses computer webcam to recognize playing cards on a table

+Requires pip libraries:
+ - cv2
+ - imutils
+ - numpy
+ - glob
+ - os
+ - time
+ - sys
+ - socket
+    - (socket optional, can be used to send data to unity etc)

 CardRec.py:
   - main file to run, requires images of basic deck of cards to work
   - code uses number in corner to identify card